 The decrease of holy spiritual power in the last days will enable Antichrist to expand his influence in the world, forcing the remnant of true saints to flee from the centers of civilization.
 The Christian testimony will be “killed” for a season, permitting the setting in of the worldwide revolt against authority.

 Then I heard the man clothed in linen, who was above the waters of the river, when he held up his right hand and his left hand to heaven, and swore by Him who lives forever, that it shall be for a time, times, and half a time; and when the power of the holy people has been completely shattered [crushed], all these things shall be finished.
 (Daniel 12:7)

 The verses in Daniel concerning Antichrist provide the foundation for Paul’s teaching in II Thessalonians 2:3-8.
 Paul understood that God would diminish the power of the Spirit-inspired testimony, resulting in the weakening of the influence of the saints—the “mighty and the holy people”—and the revealing of the man of sin.

-And when they shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
+When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.
 (Revelation 11:7)